LEI107 Engineering Surveying

 Contents and structure

 This course provides an introduction to basic geodesy, and focuses further on the analysis of surveyed data and the estimation of coordinates.
 This unit also aims to give an understanding of modern methods used to plan and perform surveying tasks in which the engineer plays a part.
 Suitability of surveying methods as well as data quality and precision will be emphasized in order to fulfil customer requirements.

 Basic geodesy, datum, projections, transformations, networks, parameter and error estimation, propagation of errors, hypothesis testing, rejection of data, reliability analysis, surveying- and stakeout techniques, volume-, area- and mass calculation, simple programming/scripting, reporting and achievement of objectives according to relevant standards.

 - Describe characteristic properties of relevant datum and projection systems.

 - Explain and evaluate the results of an adjustment computation.

 - Describe basic geodetic tasks for the civil engineering professional.

-- Plan simple surveying and stakeout tasks.
+- Plan simple surveying and stakeout tasks according to accuracy demands.